hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 In this post I propose a view of how to understand computer graphics research.
 Then I'll mention some limitations of these definitions and philosophy of definitions in general.

 Since I started attending SIGGRAPH, I recall people puzzling over what the subject of the conference is.
-People thought of computer graphics as the study of photorealistic rendering, yet so many other topics had become big, like computational photography and non-photorealistic rendering.
+People thought of computer graphics as the study of photorealistic rendering, yet so many other topics had become big, like image-based rendering and non-photorealistic rendering.
 Since that "post-photorealism" era, [people have occasionally](https://www.youtube.com/watch?v=OqCH66Sgqco) [proposed their own interpretations](https://www.youtube.com/watch?v=Fjrgn67SlWw) and [definitions](https://www.cs.unc.edu/~brooks/Toolsmith-CACM.pdf), as have various SIGGRAPH comittees and mission statements over the years.
 In this post I propose one idea for that discussion.